 Preparation For Tanning

 The skin prep for UV and sunless tanning are generally the same, with a few exceptions for certain things.
-Insuring a good look for a tan, makeup or hair all comes down to how to take care of it.
+Insuring a good look for a tan, makeup or hair, all comes down to the canvas you’re working on and how to take care of it.
 In this case, we are referring to the skin of the entire body for a tan.

 Firstly, exfoliation is a must!
 Pick a scrub with a grit meant for your skin type and within your comfort level.
-I have dry skin and love a gritty scrub, so I like to buy sugar scrubs with semi-coarse granules of sugar and lots of oils in the formula.
+I have dry skin and love a gritty scrub, so I like to buy sugar scrubs with semi-coarse granules of sugar and some oils in the formula.
 Be careful when trying new scrubs!
 Always rub gently and NEVER over exfoliate, this will damage your skin.
+If your scrub is very oily, make sure to give yourself an extra once-over with some soap or warm water.
+The best time to exfoliate is right before your sunless/UV session.
+If you need to shave, specifically for sunless applications, make sure this is done at a minimum of 4hrs prior to sunless service (I personally abide by a 12hr~ period of time.)

 There are products that can further prep the skin for even more success, especially with sunless tans.
 Making sure the pH of the skin is balanced with a color maximizing gel or pH balancing spray will truly help your sunless tan.
 Using a color maximizing gel prior to UV tanning with your regular indoor lotion will magnify the effects of said lotion you are using.
 When the pH is balanced, the DHA will properly oxidize with the epidermis giving an even, gorgeous color.